jtv/libpqxx/UPGRADING.md

 it simplifies some things such as running lint checkers on all of them without having to name each one of them individually.

-The build no longer tries to figure out whether it needs to link a standard C++ filesystems library.
-In most cases this seems to be part of the regular standard library now.
+The build no longer tries to figure out whether you need to link a standard C++ filesystems library.
+In most cases this seems to be part of the regular standard library now, and at any rate libpqxx itself does not use it.
 If you do need to add a link option to get `std::filesystem` to work, you'll have to pass that option yourself.

 In the lint script (now called `tools/lint.sh`), set `PQXX_LINT=skip` to skip lint checks.
 This can speed up `make check` runs, and enable them to run